 Gallstones are common but cause no symptoms in two out of three people who have them.
-They sometimes cause problems such as pain, jaundice, pancreatitis, and gallbladder inflammation.
+They sometimes cause pain, yellowing of the skin or the whites of the eyes (jaundice), inflammation of the pancreas (pancreatitis) and gallbladder inflammation.
 Surgery is the usual treatment for gallstones that cause symptoms.

 Understanding the gallbladder and bile

 The gallbladder lies under the liver on the right side of the upper tummy (abdomen).
 It is like a pouch which comes off the main bile duct and fills with bile.
 It is a 'reservoir' which stores bile.
 The gallbladder squeezes (contracts) when we eat.
 This empties the stored bile back into the main bile duct.
-The bile passes along the remainder of the bile duct into the duodenum (the first part of the gut after the stomach).
+The bile passes along the remainder of the bile duct into the first part of the gut known as the duodenum.